Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Hedgehog is a “workaholic” and a “homely creature” who’s “most active at night” – he’s “more introverted than people might expect” however “very friendly” and his “natural habitat” is the stage.

-Reality or lie: One of many following is true – he typically wears excessive heels onstage/as soon as labored at a serious quick meals restaurant/his daughter is extra well-known than he’s.
+Reality or lie: One of many following is true – he generally wears excessive heels onstage/as soon as labored at a serious quick meals restaurant/his daughter is extra well-known than he’s.

-Theories: The panel recommended Eddie Izzard, David Thewlis, Jack Whitehall and Sir Ian McKellen.
+Theories: The panel instructed Eddie Izzard, David Thewlis, Jack Whitehall and Sir Ian McKellen.

-Viewers at dwelling thought Hedgehog was both Michael McIntyre or Jason Manford, with some questioning if Les Mis stars Michael Ball or Alfie Boe may very well be in there as effectively…
+Viewers at house thought Hedgehog was both Michael McIntyre or Jason Manford, with some questioning if Les Mis stars Michael Ball or Alfie Boe may very well be in there as properly…

 The masked singer hedgehog may very well be Alfie Boe